Learning Routine / Pacing (Classic + Intensive)

 :books: Hour 4

-You’re almost there!
+Nearly done!
 This is the wrap-up hour where we pull away from dissecting the intricacies and return to the big picture.
 Make sure you still have your English summary of the passage from before so you can come back to it.

-Hour 4 breakdown:
+Hour 4 task breakdown:

-• In class, we also take the time to translate each individual sentence into English one-by-one, just verbally, and I think this could be additionally helpful but not necessarily required
+• 5-10 mins - In class, we also take the time to translate each individual sentence into English one-by-one, just verbally, and I think this could be additionally helpful but not necessarily required

-You made it!!
-Four hours can really be a drag at first - it took me two full weeks before I stopped losing steam halfway through.
+That’s the end!!
+Four hours can really be a drag at first – it took me two full weeks before I stopped losing steam halfway through.
 You can always alter this schedule or build up to it as you see fit.
 Your personal schedule should always be flexible.

 Homework